 States with far fewer gambling revenues spend many times more on problem gambling services.
 For Nevada to maintain the gold standard as a leader in the gambling industry it must innovate in all areas of gambling including responsible gambling player protection programs and problem gambling services.
 Addressing problem gambling is recognized as an important component of legalized gambling.
-Currently, Nevada's approach to problem gambling is far below other places throughout the United States and elsewhere in the world.
+Currently, Nevada's investment in problem gambling services and responsible gambling player protection programs are far below other places throughout the United States and elsewhere in the world.

-Nevada ranks 2nd in the nation for gambling revenue per resident age 18 and above yet ranks 13th in nation for per capita problem gambling service funding.
+Nevada ranks 2nd in the nation for gambling revenue per resident age 18 and above yet ranks 13th in the nation in state funding for problem gambling services.

 In 2020 sales tax, property tax and gaming tax from Nevada hotel casinos accounted for nearly \$1.4 billion, or approximately 42 percent of State General Fund revenues - more than any other industry.
-Of these revenues, Nevada invested less than one-tenth of one percent (\$1.3 million) of these funds towards programs to reduce gambling related harm.
+Of these revenues, Nevada invested less than 1/10 of 1% (\$1.3 million) of these funds towards programs to reduce gambling related harm.

-Why is problem gambling distinct from other DPBH behavioral programs?
+Why is funding for problem gambling treatment distinct from other DPBH behavioral programs?